charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_conc_parall.md

 ## Are these aids valuable?
 Parallelism is such a complex topic, perhaps even more than class designing, so the more support we have, the better.
 Imagine if you could just think that some parts of the software must work like in a single-thread stuff, and the other parts not.
 That's it!
 To achieve this goal, we introduced both "one_at_a_time", and "turn_monitor" that aims to simplify the way we have to manage many "one_at_a_time" parts working together.
 The "for_every_thread" is the icing on the cake, and is not used is all cases.
 It reminds us that some stuff like caching variables could be used by compilers without being aware of this.
 So that's a way to indicate clearly this in the language, in a top-level manner.
 It does not aim to compete with "volatile", which is quite like the used implementation to achieve our goal.
-We still have to write the java keywords, because simol doesn't want to replace here the existing java keywords, which are great and well-known.
+We still have to write the java keywords, because clprolf doesn't want to replace here the existing java keywords, which are great and well-known.

 ### Is there a link between concurrency and parallelism aids?
 Yeah.
-It is recommended, in simol, to first write a single-thread code handling concurrency, and to then think about if it needs more than that.
+It is recommended, in clprolf, to first write a single-thread code handling concurrency, and to then think about if it needs more than that.
 So if we decide that yes, we then use the parallelism keywords.
 Remember too that the "prevent_missing_collision" part, which are often about setter methods, have, in multi-threading case, to be in "one_at_a_time", and sometimes the associated getters.

 ## What about the "dependent activities"?
 Is it a complex topic?